tagline: From openSUSE

 If a language team exists for your language, contact coordinator of the team.

-All files to be translated are stored in a subversion repository.
-Find more information about SVN in general at http://svnbook.red-bean.com/.
-Downloading files from the SVN is allowed for all team members via anonymous access.
+All files to be translated are stored on github.
+Weblate will commit all there.
 Committing is allowed as agreed by the team policy.

 The Most Important Files

 If you are at the beginning of localization, you should start with the most important files.
 These files belong to the most visible applications of the openSUSE distribution, like installation or YaST Control Center.
 The most important files are: